top of page

 As a multi-hyphenate, D.E.E.P. endeavors to see all of the ways words can be used to pull audiences together.
 In 2020, she began to venture into opera, serving as the Librettist for Marian's Song- an opera centered around the life of Marian Anderson.
 This world premiere not only ushered her in through one of the most prestigious houses in the country, The Houston Grand Opera, but served as a permission slip to the theatrical dreams she kept hidden.
 In the following years, as the world pivoted to the crippling pandemic, she dove deeper into creating large stage works that heralded important voices and stories.
 She was awarded a Live Commission Grant by Performing Arts Houston to produce a visual poem and a work centered around Black life in quarantine during the pandemic, which also served as her directorial debut.
 The World's Intermission premiered at Jones Hall in Fall 2021 and was restaged for a short film recording with the Houston Museum of African American Culture in the summer of 2022.

-Plumshuga: The rise of Lauren Anderson is her most recent choreopoem which she wrote and is co-directing with Stages own Eboni Bell Darcy.
+Plumshuga: The rise of Lauren Anderson is her recent choreopoem which she wrote and is co-directing with Stages own Eboni Bell Darcy.
 She also created original music for the piece with the Emmy-award winning composer Jasmine Barnes.
 It champions the life of the incomparable ballerina who broke ceilings across the world.
 In 2023, She performed, in collaboration with Kendrick Scott and Robert Hodge, Unearthed, a performance piece that shines a light on the Sugarland 95 and the atrocities of convict leasing.

 Her second book, Black Chameleon, published by Henry Holt & Co, debuted in 2023.
 The stirring new memoir combines new mythology with powerful lyricism.
 Having gained praise of The New York Times, The Boston Globe, Cosmopolitan, and Ms. Magazine, to name a few, Black Chameleon redefines the genre of memoir, injecting it with poetry, imagination, and mythology.
 Its release led D.E.E.P. on an ongoing international tour across the US, Germany, The Netherlands, and Austria.
 In addition, a storybook opera for young students, entitled "Lula The Mighty Griot," which reinterprets one of the myths from the book, was released in 2022 with the Houston Grand Opera and is currently touring schools and community centers.
 Asa community extension D.E.E.P. created the exhibit entitled "______ as Myth" which engaged local writers and artists to interrogate the use of personal mythology as a vehicle for social and self reflection, displayed at the Moody Center for the Arts in 2022 as part of her fellowship with Rice University's Center for Engaged Research and Collaborative Learning.
 Recently, it was awarded the Carr P. Collins award for Best Nonfiction through the Texas Institute of Letters (2024)